 Alger churned out a cascade of novels, with such titles as Fame and Fortune, Mark the Match Boy, Ben the Luggage Boy, and Rufus and Rose.
 He also wrote several series of novels, such as the “Luck and Pluck Series” and the “Brave and Bold Series.”

 Much of Alger’s written work follows a basic template.
 A typical Alger character is youthful and downtrodden, but somehow has an optimistic attitude.
-And through hard work and strokes of good luck, he rises from the streets.
+And he rises from the streets through hard work and strokes of good luck.

 It’s noteworthy that when the term “Horatio Alger story” is used today, it’s generally invoked to describe someone who has become very wealthy.
 Yet Alger’s characters don't actually attain great riches.
 They escape from poverty and become members of mainstream society.

 Writing with astounding speed, Alger produced more than 500 novels.
-Critics have noted that his haste is evident.
-Plots and events are duplicated, and at times Alger was virtually a parody of an obsessive writer grinding out bad books.
+Critics have noted that his haste is evident, as plots and events were carelessly duplicated.

 None of that mattered in the marketplace.
 The many novels Alger wrote for children sold very well, and it has been estimated that more than 20 million copies of his books were published in his lifetime.